IbcAlpha/IBC/userguide.md

 - create two start scripts (by copying `StartTWS.bat`) called `StartTWSLive.bat` and `StartTWSPaper.bat`

-- change the `set IBC_INI=...` line in each script file to refer to the relevant configuration file
+- change the `set CONFIG=...` line in each script file to refer to the relevant configuration file

 - change the `set LOG_PATH=...` line in each script file to refer to different